 If you are a U.S. citizen, your new spouse becomes your "immediate relative," and may receive a green card as soon as the two of you make it through the application process.
-This can take several months.
+This often takes a year or longer.

-If you are not yet married and your fiancé is still in the Dominican Republic, you can, if you are a U.S. citizen, petition for him or her to enter the U.S. as a fiancé in order to get married in the U.S. -- and then your new spouse can apply for a green card, if desired.
-You can also choose to get married first in The Dominican Republic or another country, and then apply for an immigrant visa with which to enter the U.S.– the equivalent of a green card.
+If you are not yet married and your fiancé(e) is still in the Dominican Republic, you can, if you are a U.S. citizen, petition for your fiancé(e) to enter the U.S. on a K-1 visa in order to get married in the United States.
+After the wedding, your new spouse can apply for a green card, if desired (through the process known as "adjustment of status").

-If you are a lawful permanent resident, your new spouse becomes a "preference relative," in category 2A, and can apply for a green card (and enter the U.S.) only after a visa number has become available.
-Annual limits on the number of visas given out in category 2A create years-long waits.
-The application process itself adds more months to the process.
-Permanent residents cannot petition for fiancés.
+If you are a lawful permanent resident, your new spouse becomes a "preference relative," in category F2A, and can get a visa (and enter the U.S.) after a "visa number" (space for another permanent resident) has become available based on "priority date."
+Annual limits on the number of visas given out in category F2A can create years-long waits, though there was no wait at all in early 2023.

 The application process for a green card based on marriage involves multiple steps, such as submitting forms and documents and attending an interview with U.S. immigration authorities.
 The purpose of all this is to prove:

-If you and your intended (who lives outside the U.S.) have not yet married -- or have held an informal ceremony that does not count as an official marriage in the location where it was held -- you can apply for a temporary (90-day) visa with which your fiancé can enter the U.S. and hold the wedding.
+If you and your intended (who lives outside the U.S.) have not yet married—or have held an informal ceremony that does not count as an official marriage in the location where it was held—you can apply for a temporary (90-day) visa with which your fiancé(e) can enter the U.S. and hold the wedding.

 Your fiancé(e) will apply for a K-1 visa through the consulate.
-This involves submitting forms and documents and attending an interview with a consular official.
+This involves submitting forms and documents, getting a medical exam, and attending an interview with a consular official.
 You, the petitioner, are allowed to attend this interview, though it is not required.

 After your marriage in the U.S., your new spouse can apply to USCIS for a green card, through a process called adjustment of status.
 The two of you will attend a green card interview at a local USCIS office.

-If you and your husband or wife have already married, and your spouse is currently in the Dominican Republic, you would start the green-card application process by filing Form I-130 with USCIS.
-After USCIS approves the I-130, spouses of U.S. citizens can continue forward with visa processing, while spouses of permanent residents must wait (on average two years) for a visa to become available to them.
+If you and your husband or wife have already married, and your spouse is currently in the Dominican Republic, you would start the green-card application process by filing Form I-130 with USCIS, to prove you're really married and you're really a U.S. citizen or permanent resident.
+(See Preparing an I-130 Petition for the Immigrating Spouse of U.S. Citizen or Preparing an I-130 Petition for the Immigrating Spouse of a U.S. Permanent Resident.)

-If your spouse initially came to the U.S. on a nonimmigrant (such as on a fiancé or student visa or as a tourist), and either you are a U.S. citizen or your spouse is still in valid status, he or she can apply to adjust status in the United States.
-The main form for this is an I-485.
+If your spouse initially came to the U.S. legally (such as on a fiancé or student visa or as a tourist), and either you are a U.S. citizen or your spouse is still in valid status, your spouse might be able to apply to adjust status in the United States.
+The main form for this is an I-485, and the immigrant will need to arrange for a medical exam by a USCIS-approved physician in the United States.
 The two of you will attend an interview at one of USCIS's field offices.

 Information about USCIS locations or service centers can be found at its website, www.uscis.gov.
-(Just make sure your spouse didn't commit visa fraud by using the nonimmigrant visa specifically to enter the U.S. and apply for a green card—see “Risks of Entering the U.S. as a Tourist, Then Applying for Marriage- Based Green Card” for details.)
+(Just make sure your spouse didn't commit visa fraud by using the nonimmigrant visa specifically to enter the U.S. and apply for a green card—see Risks of Entering the U.S. as a Tourist, Then Applying for Marriage- Based Green Card for details.)

-If, however, your spouse entered the U.S. without inspection or by using a fake visa, or you are a permanent resident rather than a citizen, your situation is more complicated than this article can address.
-You may have difficulty obtaining a green card for your spouse, though it is not impossible.
-See an immigration attorney for details or if you have any questions about whether you qualify to adjust status.
+If, however, your spouse entered the U.S. without inspection or by using a fake visa, or you are a permanent resident whose spouse is no longer in legal status or has worked illegally in the U.S., your situation is more complicated than this article can address.
+You might have difficulty obtaining a green card for your spouse, though it is not impossible.
+See an immigration attorney for details or if you have any questions about whether your spouse qualifies to adjust status.

-No matter where you marry, you will need to obtain a certificate that convinces the U.S. immigration authorities that it was legally recognized in the state or country where it took place.
+No matter where you marry, you will need to obtain a certificate that convinces U.S. immigration authorities that it was legally recognized in the state or country where it took place.
 Below are some tips on doing that.

 According to information provided by the U.S. consulate, marriages in the Dominican Republic must be entered into of free will, between people who are legally eligible to marry, and who are at least age 16 if male and 15 if female.

-You can have either a "civil” marriages, by a government official, and/or a religious ceremony.
+You can have either a "civil" marriage, by a government official, or a religious ceremony.
 If the ceremony is performed by a Roman Catholic priest (a "canonical" marriage), the church will register the marriage with the appropriate Dominican government offices.
 However, if the ceremony is performed by a minister or officiant of some other denomination, the two of you will need to present yourselves at the governmental registrar's office afterward, to legalize the marriage.

 Procedurally, you (the U.S. citizen or resident) will need to publish notice of the intended marriage before the ceremony, arrange for two witnesses (not family), and gather the following documents:

 After the marriage ceremony, you will need to obtain a certificate of that marriage for purposes of U.S. immigration.
 The U.S. government keeps track of what documents are considered legally valid from each country, the Dominican Republic included, and will reject your marriage certificate if it doesn't come from the proper source.
-Check the State Department's "Country Reciprocity Schedule" to get further details on what documents from the Dominican Republic it considers valid.
+Check the State Department's Reciprocity and Civil Documents by Country list to get further details on what documents from the Dominican Republic it considers valid.